International reserves of Russia

-International Reserves of the Russian Federation are liquid assets held by the Russian Federation's central bank or other monetary authority in order to implement monetary policies relating to the country's currency exchange rate and ensuring the payment of its imports.
+The international reserves of Russia are liquid assets held by the Central Bank of Russia or other monetary authorities in order to implement monetary policies relating to the country's currency exchange rate and ensuring the payment of its imports.
 The assets include foreign currency and foreign denominated bonds, gold reserves, SDRs (special drawing rights) and the IMF reserve position.